Image Generation from Contextually-Contradictory Prompts: Stage Aware Prompting (SAP)

 \subsection{Prompt Decomposition}

 Given a prompt $P$ that contains contextually contradictory concepts, we aim to construct a sequence of proxy prompts $\{p_1, p_2, ..., p_n\}$ and corresponding timestep intervals $\{I_1, I_2, ..., I_n\}$ that together reflect the intended semantics of $P$.
-Each proxy prompt $p_i$ is designed to preserve the relevant semantics of $P$ for attributes or concepts that typically form during its assigned interval $I_i$.
-This is crucial due to the \textit{irreversibility of details} in the generation process.
-At the same time, $p_i$ is chosen to avoid contradictory combinations that tend to emerge at that stage, leveraging the \textit{flexibility in high-frequency details}.
-This decomposition enables conditioning the diffusion model on contextually coherent content that evolves in tandem with the coarse-to-fine structure of the denoising process (see Figure~\ref{fig:coarse_to_fine}).
+Each proxy prompt $p_i$ is designed to (i) preserve the relevant semantics of $P$ for attributes typically formed during its interval $I_i$, which is crucial due to the \textit{irreversibility of details}, and (ii) avoid contradictions likely to emerge at that stage, leveraging the \textit{flexibility in high-frequency details}.
+This decomposition conditions the diffusion model on contextually coherent content that evolves in tandem with the coarse-to-fine denoising process.

-To generate these proxy prompts and their associated intervals, we employ a large language model (LLM) with two complementary roles.
-First, we leverage the LLM’s broad world knowledge and reasoning capabilities to detect semantic contradictions and to propose contextually appropriate substitutes for conflicting concepts.
-Second, we use its instruction-following and in-context learning capabilities to infer the temporal staging of concepts, guided by examples and instructions that reflect the denoising behavior of diffusion models.

-We implement this using a structured prompt template that includes both instructional text and representative input-output examples, along with textual explanations of the contextual contradictions in the original prompts.
-These examples illustrate successful decompositions that resolve contextual conflicts, as well as cases that require no decomposition, enabling the LLM to generalize from both scenarios.
-The full instruction prompt is provided in the appendix (see Table~\ref{tab:system_prompt}).
+To generate proxy prompts and their intervals, we use a large language model (LLM) that detects contextual contradictions and proposes suitable substitutes for conflicting concepts.
+It also infers the appropriate staging of these concepts within the proxy prompts.
+We implement this using a structured prompt template containing instructional text, in-context examples, and explanations of contextual contradictions.
+The examples demonstrate both successful decompositions and cases requiring no decomposition, enabling the LLM to generalize.
+The full instruction prompt is provided in the Appendix.

-\paragraph{\textbf{In-context Examples}} Our in-context examples for guiding the LLM include the target prompt as input and the corresponding proxy prompts, each paired with its associated timestep interval, as output.
-Each example also includes a brief explanation describing the contextual contradiction in the prompt, which is part of the expected output.
-By requiring the LLM to produce this explanation, we encourage it to engage in a reasoning process, improving its ability to identify contradictions and generate coherent proxy prompts.
-The examples cover a range of contradiction types, including semantic mismatches, spatial violations, behavioral implausibilities, and stylistic inconsistencies.
-We provide these examples in the appendix (see Table~\ref{tab:in_context_examples}).